 I’ve long been a disciple of yoga.
-But a few years ago a Tarot card reading told me my what I’d come to suspect – that working with nature was my soul work now.
-Arriving to this place was took years, because as yoga slowly returned me to my body, I began to discover another place within myself.
+But a few years ago a Tarot card reading told me what I’d come to suspect – that working with nature was my soul work now.
+Arriving to this place took years, because as yoga slowly returned me to my body, I began to discover another place within myself.
 One that was vast but comforting, sometimes dark, sometimes light, but always peaceful and steadying.

 As I learned how to more easily ground in this inner space, I began to sense and feel things that could not be put into words, but held my attention, wanting to be named.
 This I noticed happened most often in nature.
 Walking outdoors amongst the woodlands and hills, my body would respond, breathing would slow and deepen, my spirits would lift, and a kind of bubbly sweet sensation would burble in my tummy and rise to my chest.
 This tingly suffused feeling I realized — was happiness!

 I decided to cultivate this ‘good energy’ like prana or qi, and began to breathe mindfully fanning the flame.
 Then like Alice I would feel myself grow taller and lighter, my senses sharpening.
 I saw the tiny puddles of sun illuminating the incandescent ferns on the forest floor, the tumbling whirling activity of insects and bees, I could hear in sharp relief the songs of the birds, and the sounds of the wind as it rippled through leaves.
 And all this beauty filled me further, leading at moments to a kind of ecstasy.